Explore the Jorvik Group

-All you have to do is get in touch with our project leader Jon Kenny and he will tell you more.
+All you have to do is get in touch with the project leader Chris Tuckley and he will tell you more.

 Our project will only work if we can build a volunteer team to record memorials in and around York.
 We will be looking for people to plot where monuments are to be found and to record particular things about them.
 This will include taking photographs of the monument and any special observations you can see.
 We will record the words on the monuments, but not specially the names of the fallen.
 We don’t want to repeat work that others have already done.
 We are looking for phrases that people used to remember the dead.

 If you get involved you will be part of a team doing real and fascinating landscape archaeology work.

 We will need a team to carry out different tasks, recording monuments or looking for documents.
 To build up our team we will offer a number of workshops telling you about archaeological recording historical research and photographic methods.

 We will take what we discover and use it to tell a story about the memorials in the landscape where we live.
 We will use our discoveries to create a booklet and a web site.
 This will tell the world what we discovered as landscape archaeologists and allow us to leave a record of how we went about our work.